Away from the beach…

 The biggest and best kart circuit is at Castillo Menorca sitiuated on the island’s main central highway, the Me-1, between Ciutadella and Ferreries.
 There’s a large shopping centre there also, plus a restaurant.

 Sun driving you indoors?
-There’s tenpin bowling in Mahon, as well as ‘laser combat’ and paintballing at Carussa.
+There’s tenpin bowling in Mahon, as well as ‘laser combat’ and paintballing.

 Historical sights of Menorca